-If you have questions about the online booking system, please click here for answers to frequently asked questions.
-You may also email firstname.lastname@example.org, call 613-533-6315 or visit the Student Academic Success Services reception desk on the main floor of Stauffer Library, between 8:30 a.m. and 4:30 p.m., Monday to Friday (note that our front desk is usually closed for lunch from 12:00 – 1:00 p.m).
+If you have questions about the online booking system, please see our frequently asked questions (under the FAQ tab).
+You may also email email@example.com, call 613-533-6315, or visit the Student Academic Success Services reception desk on the main floor of Stauffer Library, between 8:30 a.m. and 4:30 p.m., Monday to Friday.
+(Note that our front desk is usually closed for lunch from 12:00 – 1:00 p.m.)
 Appointments are available Monday to Friday, 9am-4pm.

 Wait time for an advising appointment may be 1-3 weeks, or longer during mid-term and final exams.

-In order to maximize your opportunity to meet with a Learning Strategies Advisor and allow you time to practice new strategies, students are welcome to book up to 1 appointment per week and 2 per month with the same Advisor.
+In order to maximize your opportunity to meet with a Learning Strategies Advisor and allow you time to practice new strategies, students are welcome to book up to one appointment per week and two per month with the same Advisor.
 In exceptional circumstances, the Advisor may adjust this policy.